Rebalancing: How to get your portfolio back on track

 When you don’t need rebalancing

-But before you create a rebalancing calendar now: Not every portfolio needs this correction.
-If you hold a single global ETF and define the low-risk portion as a fixed amount in Swiss francs – e.g. CHF 25,000 in your savings account, excluding your nest egg – you simply have nothing to rebalance.
-The ETF is adjusted internally by the provider on an ongoing basis.
-And a fixed amount does not move, no matter what the markets do.
-In the same crash, your CHF 25,000 stays where it is.
-Your risky part has become smaller, but your risk profile has not changed.
-No need for action.
+But before you go creating a rebalancing schedule: Not every portfolio needs this adjustment.
+If you hold a single global ETF and define the low-risk portion as a fixed amount in Swiss francs—e.g., CHF 25,000 in a savings account, excluding emergency funds—you simply have nothing to rebalance.
+The ETF is continuously adjusted internally by the provider.
+And a fixed amount doesn’t shift, no matter what the markets do.
+In the event of the same market crash, your CHF 25,000 stays where it is.
+Your high-risk portion has shrunk, but your risk profile hasn’t changed—and that’s the logic behind the fixed amount in Swiss francs.
+No action needed.

 Rebalancing therefore becomes relevant if the low-risk portion is defined as a percentage (as in the example above) or if the portfolio consists of several ETFs, such as in a core-satellite approach.
 In both cases, the weightings drift apart over time – and you have to actively readjust them.
 We will now take a look at how this can be done pragmatically and cost-effectively.